 In Module E, students are introduced to dictation and transcription.
 Emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
-Students will also become familiar with disability income insurance and legal issues affecting insurance claims.
+Students will identify disability income insurance and legal issues affecting insurance claims.
 In addition, students learn about the Health Insurance Accountability and Portability Act (HIPAA).
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search by learning how to set their own career goals.
+Students study essential medical terminology, build on keyboarding and word processing skills, and learn the self-directed job search by learning how to set their own career goals.
 Prerequisite: None.
 Lec Hrs: 040 Lab Hrs: 040